-- Remove contaminated clothing (if applicable) and thoroughly wash exposed area with soap and water. - Affected mucous membranes should be flushed with large amounts of water. - Eyes should be flushed gently (no soap) - The exposed person must report any occupational exposures immediately. - Seek medical attention for an assessment of the risk of infection and appropriate treatment
+- Remove contaminated clothing (if applicable) and thoroughly wash exposed area with soap and water. - Do not squeeze puncture wounds from sharps injuries. - Affected mucous membranes should be flushed with large amounts of water. - Eyes should be flushed gently (no soap). - The exposed person must report any occupational exposures immediately. - Seek medical attention for an assessment of the risk of transmission of a blood borne virus and appropriate management.